Choose your language

 7 Google Cloud Print alternatives

-Now, to be fair to Google, they provided a year’s warning.
+To be fair to Google, they provided a year’s warning.
 The December 2020 end-of-life for the service was announced in 2019 .
-They gave all users worldwide 12 months’ notice to migrate to an appropriate alternative.
+They gave all users worldwide 12 months notice to migrate to an appropriate alternative.

-Why this much lead time?
-Well, Google knew how popular their print enablement solution was.
-That’s kind of why they ended the service.
-Google Cloud Print was a crowd-pleaser, but it was never officially launched.
-In fact, it never left its beta tag.
+Google knew how popular their print enablement solution was, which is kind of why they ended the service.
+Google Cloud Print was a crowd-pleaser, but it was never officially launched – in fact, it never left the beta tag.

 7 Google Cloud Print software alternatives